How to Ask for Help With Money: Five Tips to Make It Easy

 There may be some friends or family members who have questions about your financial need or would like to give you emotional support.
 At the end of your fundraiser story, offer to meet face-to-face with anyone who would like more information on your situation.
 Your willingness to be open and set aside time for them will go a long way.

-4. Ask for financial counseling
+4. Ask for financial counselling

-Among your network of friends and family members, you’re sure to have at least a few individuals who are financially savvy and who are willing to offer you their expertise free of charge.
+Among your network of friends and family members, you’re sure to have at least a few individuals who are financially savvy and who are willing to offer you their expertise of charge.
 In your fundraiser story, let your supporters know that you’re willing to accept financial advice in lieu of monetary support, or in addition to monetary support.
 By expressing an interest in financial literacy and the desire to learn and grow, your network of friends and family members will see you’re serious about taking charge of your future.

 5. Express gratitude